SESARLab/mfh-dl-performace-testing/thesis.md

 - Each query was configured to run 10 times (to have 10 samples per query) in a separate Thread Group
 - Each Thread Group ran consecutively (one at a time) to avoid side effects on other requests

+Instead of running JMeter on the same network of the cluster to minimize request latency, I decided to simulate an everyday use case, or rather a stakeholder of an organization that uses its client machine to extrapolate and analyze data and business insights from its Data Lake.
-All tests were executed in [CLI Mode](https://jmeter.apache.org/usermanual/get-started.html#non_gui), to [reduce resource usages](https://jmeter.apache.org/usermanual/best-practices.html#lean_mean), on a MacBook Pro Mid 2015 with these specs:
+Therefore, all tests were executed in [CLI Mode](https://jmeter.apache.org/usermanual/get-started.html#non_gui), to [reduce resource usages](https://jmeter.apache.org/usermanual/best-practices.html#lean_mean), on a MacBook Pro Mid 2015 with these specs:

 - CPU 2,8 GHz Intel Core i7, 4 core/8 threads
 - 16 GB 1600 MHz DDR3 memory
 - 512 SSD storage
-- macOS 12.1 Monterey operative system
+- macOS 12.1 Monterey operating system

-The reason behind the choice to run performance testing on a laptop instead of running JMeter on the same network of the cluster (to minimize request latency) is simple;
-I decided to simulate an everyday use case, or rather a stakeholder of an organization that uses its client machine to extrapolate and analyze data and business insights from its Data Lake.

 <div style="page-break-after: always; visibility: hidden;"></div>

 ## 3. Test results

-Each JMeter execution produced a CSV dataset containing the test results for each platform (one for Hive, the other for Druid);
+Each JMeter execution produced a CSV data-set containing the test results for each platform (one for Hive, the other for Druid);
 I imported test results in JMeter to calculate, for each sample: Average response time, Minimum response time, Maximum response time, and Average response time Standard Deviation.

-Also, I compared each query Average response time with [ResultsComparator](https://github.com/rbourga/jmeter-plugins-2/blob/main/tools/resultscomparator/src/site/dat/wiki/ResultsComparator.wiki) plugin, to quantify the performance difference between Apache Hive and Apache Druid executions by calculating  [Cohen's *d*](https://en.wikipedia.org/wiki/Effect_size#Cohen's_d) of the samplers, which is one of the most popular measures of the effect size.
+Also, I compared each query's Average response time with ResultsComparator [18] plugin to quantify the performance difference between Apache Hive and Apache Druid executions by calculating Cohen's *d* [19] of the samplers, which is one of the most popular measures of the effect size.
-Cohen's *d* is defined as the difference between two means divided by a standard deviation for the data; The magnitude of *d*, namely the difference between the means, is described by the table below:
+Cohen's *d* is defined as the difference between two means divided by a standard deviation for the data:

+$$
+d=\frac{\bar{x}_{1}-\bar{x}_{2}}{s}
+$$

+The magnitude of *d*, namely the difference between the means, is described by the table [20] below:

 | d           | Effect size |
 | ----------- | ----------- |